The electric car and nuclear industry - what's happening?

 Įkrautas is not only dedicated to providing the most reliable charging solutions for electric vehicles (EVs).
 A large part of the focus is on public education.
-The aim is to help better understand the whole EV industry.
-That is why, not long ago, the idea of sharing the knowledge we have gathered not only in social posts, but also in another format – a podcast.
-In it, one of the co-founders of the company “Įkrautas”, Paulius Gūžys, shared his six years of experience with Vytautas Astromskis, the author of “Just a Podcast”.
+The aim is to help you better understand the whole EV industry.
+That’s why, not so long ago, the idea of sharing our knowledge not only in social media posts, but also in another format – a podcast – was born.
+In it, one of the co-founders of the company “Įkrautas”, Paulius Gūžys, shared his six years of experience with Vytautas Astromskis, the author of “Just Podcast”.

 Development of the electric car industry

-According to Mr Gūis, even though the EV industry is only 10 years old, it already has a number of advantages over internal combustion engine (ICE) cars.
-The first advantage is that EVs are more energy efficient.
-As much as 80-90% of the energy consumed by EVs is used for energy efficiency.
-The energy goes to the wheels, while VDVs are only 40% efficient.
-The second is that there are 100 times fewer moving parts in an EV, which results in minimal maintenance costs.
-The third is that an electric car is more efficient in the city (VDV cars are more efficient in the countryside) because they use virtually no brake pads.
-They are only used in emergency situations where braking has to be done mechanically.
+According to Mr Gūis, although the electric car industry is only 10 years old, it already has a number of advantages over cars with internal combustion engines (ICEs).
+The first advantage is that electric cars use energy more efficiently.
+As much as 80-90% of the total. energy travels to the wheels when the VDV reaches only 40%. efficiency.
+The second is that an electric car has 100 times fewer moving parts, resulting in minimal maintenance costs.
+The third is that an electric car is more efficient in the city (VDVs are more efficient in the countryside) because it uses virtually no brake pads.
+They are only used in emergency situations where mechanical braking is needed.
 In the normal case, braking is done by an internal inverter.
-In this way, the electricity is fed back into the battery.
-So if your daily routes are limited to urban areas, this is a great way to drive more economically.
+This puts electricity back into the battery.
+So if your daily routes are limited to urban areas, this is a great way to travel more economically.
 On average, an electric car consumes 15-20 kWh/100 km.
-In the countryside, electricity consumption is higher because of the higher speeds involved.
-Also, most electric cars have only one gear and the high speeds mean that the engine has to run faster, which reduces efficiency.

 Electric car batteries are becoming more efficient